thenejcar/AnnotationDispatch/README.md

 ### Demo

-**./demo.bash** script will compile both dependencies (Annotation and Processor) and use them during compilation of the Demo project which contains two demo programs.
+The `./demo.bash` script will compile both dependencies (Annotation and Processor) and use them during compilation of the Demo project which contains two demo programs.
 They will first be compiled without the annotation processing to show the regular Java dispatching behavior and then compiled again with all three implemented annotation processors, showing how the programs behave with multiple dispatch.

 ### Debugging the annotation processor

  - put a breakpoint at the desired line in one of the files in the Processor project
  - run `debug-____.bash` script (builds the processor and annotation, then starts the compilation of the Demo project)
- - connect to port 8000 with the debugger (for example, with IntelliJ IDEA use "remote" run configuration)
+ - connect to port 8000 with the debugger (for example, in IntelliJ IDEA use "remote" run configuration)
  - optionally, change the commented *verbose* tags in `Demo/pom.xml` to true, to get more compiler messages

 ### Using the library